marked-gil/guess-that-word/README.md

 ### **Game Modes**
 * The different game modes will be shown under the ASCII art logo/title, and the user will be prompted to choose among the options by entering either number '1', '2', or '3'.
-* There are 3 game modes that the user can play: [1] Easy mode, [2] Hard mode, and [3] Beat the High Score.
+* There are 3 game modes that the user can play: [1] Easy mode, [2] Hard mode, and [3] 'Beat the High Score'.
 Each of these modes will provide 15 words for the user to guess.
 The **Easy mode** will give easy or common words, and are usually short, while the **Hard mode** will give relatively difficult or uncommon words, and can sometimes be long.
-And the **Beat the High Score** mode will be a combination of easy & hard words (the first 8 words are easy, and the rest are hard) with the added feature of a scoring system and high score challenge.
+And the **'Beat the High Score'** mode will be a combination of easy & hard words (the first 8 words are easy, and the rest are hard) with the added feature of a scoring system and high score challenge.
 [See 'How to Play' section](#how-to-play)
 ![Game modes screenshot](docs/screeshots/game-modes.png)